-When you sell an investment for more than you bought it for, the government wants a cut of the gains.
-You are required to pay capital gains taxes on your increased earnings when you realize them.
-However, the amount of taxes you have to pay on the gains depends on two major factors: how long you have owned the investment, and your income.
+When you sell an investment for more than you bought it, the government wants a cut of the gains, known as capital gains.
+You must pay taxes on your capital gain swhen you sell your investment.

 Table of Contents